marcelbonnici/turntable/README.md

 Pixel-by-pixel calibration could also be explored; a function for it is in the fringe projection file but was not executed per suspiciously subpar results.

 ## References
+[1] Zuo, Chao, et al. “Phase Shifting Algorithms for Fringe Projection Profilometry: A Review.” *Optics and Lasers in Engineering*, Elsevier, 15 May 2018, www.osti.gov/biblio/1469785.

+[2] Rangarajan, Prasanna, et al. “Pushing the Limits of Digital Imaging Using Structured Illumination.” *2011 International Conference on Computer Vision*, Nov.
+2011, doi:10.1109/iccv.2011.6126384.

-Geng, Jason.
+[3] Geng, Jason.
 “Structured-Light 3D Surface Imaging: a Tutorial.” *Advances in Optics and Photonics*, vol. 3, no. 2, 2011, p.
 128., doi:10.1364/aop.3.000128.

-Rangarajan, Prasanna, et al. “Pushing the Limits of Digital Imaging Using Structured Illumination.” *2011 International Conference on Computer Vision*, Nov.
-2011, doi:10.1109/iccv.2011.6126384.

-Zuo, Chao, et al. “Phase Shifting Algorithms for Fringe Projection Profilometry: A Review.” *Optics and Lasers in Engineering*, Elsevier, 15 May 2018, www.osti.gov/biblio/1469785.